 For we must all appear before the judgement seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.

 Though the gift of eternal life is certainly sufficient, the just will of God is He not only gives eternal life to the righteous, but, He also rewards us in accordance to our work.
 In this justice, we might have ample motivation and incentive to fully pursue the works of the Father.
 Where there is much to be done in this world, there is also much to be given for those whose faith brings them to do more for God.

 For the Son of Man is going to come with his angels in the glory of his Father, and then he will repay each person according to what he has done.

-Once more we see where the Bible is calling humanity to do greater acts service through greater acts of faith.
-However we must be setting our sights on heavenly rewards and not earthly rewards (unrighteous wealth), for the Bible clearly states, as we have seen in the previous chapter, that God most seeks to reward us with heavenly reward.
-In consequence, seeking glory in Heaven is not against scripture, for not even Christ condemned his apostles for having that attitude.
+So then, we must set our sights not only on salvation but also on increasing our heavenly abundance rather than our earthly abundance (unrighteous wealth), for the Bible clearly states, as we have seen in the previous chapter, that God most seeks to reward us with heavenly reward.
+To the contrary, seeking glory in Heaven is not against scripture, for not even Christ condemned his apostles for having that attitude.
 Merely it is the self-deceit of worldly ambitions that hinder us in our spiritual relationship with God.